MineralsCloud/Express.jl/docs/src/faq.md

 Our code is better at modularity, extensibility, and readability.

 First, some packages only implement workflows for specific software.
 By far, Quantum ESPRESSO is only supported by a few packages.
-Even the largest one, `Aiida`, covers limited use cases of Quantum ESPRESSO.
 Considering the number of users in the Quantum ESPRESSO community (1000-2000 citations per year), there is a great need for an advanced and eclectic workflow ecosystem.